 8) The Day of the Locust (Screenplay by Waldo Salt, based on the novella by Nathaniel West)

-A Hollywood premiere erupts into pure chaos, with the maniacal Homer Simpson at its center.
+A Hollywood premiere erupts into pure chaos, with the sadly lonely and maniacal Homer Simpson at its center.
 Seriously, the most horrifying ending ever to a Hollywood motion picture.

 9) O Lucky Man!
 (Screenplay by David Sherwin)

 Mick: I'm afraid I can't smile without a reason.

 (and WHOP!
 Lindsay hits Mick upside the head with the screenplay to the movie we are watching.
 And a smile begins.)

 10) The New World (Screenplay by Terrence Malick)